+What is a Loan Scenario?
 A loan scenario is an estimation and calculation of your full mortgage payment including principal, interest, homeowner's insurance, private mortgage insurance and property taxes based on a loan program.

 You may receive multiple loan scenarios throughout your home purchase process to give you the data you need to help make a mortgage product decision.
 I use loan scenarios to help answer questions like figuring out the difference between down payment assistance vs bringing a down payment, or figuring out the payment difference between a 15-year, 20-year or 30-year mortgage.

 The next step in your home purchase process is to officially apply for a mortgage.
 Click here for my mortgage application.
 Here's my mortgage application guide that will walk you through the entire mortgage application process, step by step.

 Once your application is submitted, a soft credit pull is performed that will provide me with up to two borrower's credit reports.
 This credit report will confirm the numbers you've provided during our initial call.